Barents Sea Exploration Collaboration

 Some people think Equinor is drilling in the Arctic alongside icebergs and polar bears.

-Drilling in the Barents Sea is actually little different from the rest of the Norwegian continental shelf, where we been safely exploring for oil for nearly 50 years.
-130 wells have already been drilled in the Barents Sea, with no serious incidents.
+Drilling in the Barents Sea is little different from the rest of the Norwegian shelf, where we been safely exploring for oil for nearly 50 years.
+More than 150 wells have already been drilled in the Barents Sea, with no serious incidents.
 Even so, we upgraded our emergency preparedness significantly.